VyperGroup/aero/docs/For devs only/Alt Bare Clients.md

 - GUC

 This is for Opensocial Gadgets - It lasted 2007-2013, and the XML Proxy is likely being kept up for legacy applications that use it even after deprecation.
 [See](https://developers.google.com/sites/gadgets/site_gadgets).
-You can actually insert HTML into these XML files, which the devs were probably unaware of at that time as being an attack vector.
-However, there two limitations of this method.
-This can't support Websocket servers, and any request header has to be put in the query strings.
+You can actually insert HTML into these XML files, which the devs were probably unaware of at that time as being an attack.
+This can be paired with TardisProxy to run a proxy site in it.